switchablenorms/DeepFashion2/README.md

 ## Consumer-to-Shop Clothes Retrieval
 Given a detected item from a consumer-taken photo, this task aims to search the commercial images in the gallery for the items that are corresponding to this detected item.
 In this task, top-k retrieval accuracy is employed as the evaluation metric.
 We emphasize the retrieval performance while still consider the influence of detector.
 If a clothing item fails to be detected, this query item is counted as missed.

-<p align='center'>Table 8: Consumer-to-Shop Clothes Retrieval on released DeepFashion2 Dataset.</p>
+<p align='center'>Table 8: Consumer-to-Shop Clothes Retrieval trained with released DeepFashion2 Dataset using detected box evaluated on validation set.</p>

 | | Top-1 | Top-5 | Top-10 | Top-15 | Top-20 |
 |---:|---:|---:|---:|---:|---:|